Avicted/skogsnet_v2/README.md

 - **Graceful Shutdown:** Handles Ctrl+C or SIGTERM cleanly
 - **CSV Export:** Export all measurements to a CSV file with a single flag
 - **Configurable Logging:** Log to a file with log levels (info, warn, error)
-- **Web Dashboard:** Visualize measurements with an interactive chart and time range selection
+- **Web Dashboard:** Visualize measurements with an interactive chart and time range selection with dark mode support
 - **Weather Data Integration:** Fetches current weather data from OpenMeteo API and displays it alongside measurements
 - **Docker Support:** Easily deploy with Docker and Docker Compose